 Pure hyaluronic acid or pure collagen is usually applied to moisturize, smoothen and stimulate the skin.
 Pure vitamin C is quite popular because it helps in triggering collagen production, sealing blood vessels and evening out the skin tone.

-Sometimes, people also prepare complex preparations which include algae, allantoin, coenzyme Q10, pantheol, vitamin E and wheat proteins.
+Sometimes, people also prepare complex preparations which include algae, allantoin, coenzyme Q10, panthenol, vitamin E and wheat proteins.

-Typical active ingredients applied during rolling include collagen, elastin, caffeine and L-carnatine.
+Typical active ingredients applied during rolling include collagen, elastin, caffeine, and L-carnitine.